Ragavan762006/JKFLIPFLOP-USING-IF-ELSE/README.md

 The maximum possible groupings of adjacent ones are already shown in the figure.
 Therefore, the simplified expression for next state Qt+1t+1 is Q(t+1)=JQ(t)′+K′Q(t)Q(t+1)=JQ(t)′+K′Q(t)

-**Procedure**
+# Procedure

-1.Open Quartus Prime and create a new project.
+1.Open Quartus II and create a new project wizard.

 2.Create a Verilog HDL file and enter the JK Flip-Flop code.

-3.Save the file and add it to the project.
+3.Save the file.

 4.Click Compile to check for errors and build the design.